 In research [6] Twitter has been researched using Sentiment Analysis, using Natural Language Processing and Machine Learning techniques to interpret sentimental tendencies related to user opinions and make predictions about user opinions and make predictions about real events.

 In the paper, a Social Sentiment Sensor in Twitter has been used in order to collect historical tweets.
 This in order to classify negative, positive and security-oriented tweets.
 When three different classification algorithms were used to evaluate results, maximum entropy provided the most effective results.
-Bayes and Support vector machine followed and were responsible for less accurate results.
+Naive Bayes and Support vector machine followed and were responsible for less accurate results.
 In this research, classification results of 80% can be achieved.

 Table 1 Classification results of NB, SVM and ME.